sourabh-kumar/ui-testing-blog-post/README.md

 UI testing is important because if the app's user interface encounters a scenario that isn't handled by the code, it can leave the user abandoned, bring a bad name to the product, and have financial consequences.

 It’s simple and easy to get started with automated UI tests.
-They are nothing nut JS code.
+They are nothing but JS code.
 The application UI needs to be tested at different levels – unit (smallest piece of code), integration (logically grouped modules) and end-to-end (simulating user behaviour).

 Writing test cases require a test runner, assertion library, & mocks, spies or stubs.
 One can either pick these independently or go for a tool that ships will all the required components.